-- · Control of destiny

-- Financial profile

-- Management and board

-- · Valuation and trading
+- Management and board - Valuation and trading

-Climate risk is considered as part of our overall company research with analysis detailed in our Integrity document.
+Climate risk is considered as part of our overall company research with analysis detailed in our Integrity document (further details available in our Annual Sustainability Report, available on our website).
 Using a structured template, we aim to better understand each company's material physical and transition risks and opportunities, and the resulting financial implications.
 The assessment of the materiality and probability of these risks and opportunities, and how they should be prioritised, is subject to the scrutiny and challenge of the entire Research team.
-In addition to our own research, we subscribe to a third party ESG data platform which contains additional data analysis on climate risk factors relating to our investments.
+In addition to our own research, we subscribe to a third party ESG Integration data platform which contains additional information relating to our investments.